Pregnancy information

 Birth choices with twins

-It's a good idea to discuss your birth options with your midwife or consultant early in your pregnancy.
 You'll probably be advised to give birth in a hospital as there's a higher chance of complications with twins.

 There are usually more health professionals at a multiple birth, for example there may be a midwife, an obstetrician and two paediatricians – one for each baby.
 For more information on who's who, read about the antenatal team.

-The process of labour is the same, but the babies will be closely monitored.
+The process of labour is more or less the same, but the babies will be closely monitored.
 To do this, an electronic monitor will usually be strapped to your bump.
 A scalp clip may be fitted to the first baby once your waters have broken.
 This won't harm them or hurt them in any way.

 You will be given a drip in case it is needed later - for example, to restart contractions after the first baby is born.